xzhoulab/iDEA/docs/index.md

 ```

 ### 5. Output from iDEA
-GSE results from iDEA, with the pvalue for each gene set we tested.
+'GSE' results from iDEA: the output of GSE results is stored in idea@gsea, with each row represents the gene set we tested.
 ```r
 head(idea@gsea)
                                           annot_id annot_coef  annot_var